sensu-plugins/documentation/user_docs/installation_instructions.md

 gem install sensu-plugins-disk-checks -P MediumSecurity
 ```

-You can also download the key from /certs/ within each repository.
+You can also download the key from certs/ within each repository.

 **Note:**
-If the gem has an alpha tag then you will need to use *--prerelease* argument or the gem will not be found.
+If the gem has an alpha tag then you will need to use the *--prerelease* flag or the gem will not be found.

 #### Bundler